Europe Travel Guide: Top Cities, Routes, and Tips

 Germany

 Located in the heart of Europe, Germany is not only the industrial engine of the continent but also a country that never ceases to amaze with its natural wonders and architectural sights.
-Beautiful in its diversity Germany offers travellers almost everything they could want.
+Beautiful in its diversity, Germany offers travellers almost everything they could want.

-In Germany, Berlin has a buzzing nightlife, Dusseldorf has historic districts, Baden-Baden is the place to relax and improve your health, Munich offers all kinds of beer at Oktoberfest, and Frankfurt has a Christmas market like no other!
+In Germany, Berlin has a buzzing nightlife, Düsseldorf has historic districts, Baden-Baden is the place to relax and improve your health, Munich offers all kinds of beer at Oktoberfest, and Frankfurt has a Christmas market like no other!

 Of course, tourists who are looking to experience German cuisine will find traditional dishes- especially the famous meat sausages – with interesting regional variations.
+And as for museums and historical architecture, well, Germany has plenty of those!

 In the south, you will find spectacular mountain landscapes in the Black Forest and romantic views, such as those offered by the fairy-tale castles of Bavarian King Ludwig II, which make southern Germany a popular travel destination.

-Top Attractions to Visit in Germany
+The Best Attractions to Visit in Germany

 Neuschwanstein Castle